fumiama/simple-dict/README.md

 Enter command:quit
 Enter command:^C
 ```
-The raw data starts with a integer showing the size of data, then send all data in `./dict.bin` to the client.
+The raw data starts with an integer showing its size, following all binary data in `./dict.bin`.

 # Android Client for simple-dict-server
-There is also a [Android Client](https://github.com/fumiama/simple-dict-android) for simple-dict-server.
-Just install it from release page and click the `config` icon to set your server address using the format like
+There is also an [Android Client](https://github.com/fumiama/simple-dict-android) for simple-dict-server.
+Just install the apk file downloaded from release page and click `config` icon to set your server address using the format
 ```
 127.0.0.1:7777_password
 ```
-Note that this APP is designed for a new language called `Tenenja`, so the font of this APP is abnormal.
+Note that this APP is designed for a new language called `Tenenja`, so the font inside is abnormal.
 What's more, there is no English translation for this APP because its users are Chinese.
 If you want to get an APP in your language, just edit the source code for free.